HeranYang/DG-DDM-Seg/cardiac/readme.md

 ## Usage
-This folder contains the code of DG-DDM-Seg for cross-sequence cardiac segmentation.
+This folder contains the code of DG-DDM-Seg for cross-sequence cardiac segmentation, which is trained on bSSFP MR and tested on LGE MR.
 The structure of this folder is:

     cardiac\            : code of DG-DDM-Seg for cross-sequence cardiac segmentation